mshabana70/WebDev_BootCamp/ProjectsForLearning/JavaScript/notes/JavaScript.md

 <img src="./img/js-message-struc.png">

-- Function: keyword that can be predefined or custom that allows for some form of behavior
+- <strong>Function:</strong> keyword that can be predefined or custom that allows for some form of behavior
-- Message: In this case, the message is what is displayed in the pop up window.
+- <strong>Message:</strong> In this case, the message is what is displayed in the pop up window.
 But in another scenario, the message can be a parameter or input for another behavior.
-- End: The end of the javascript line of code.
+- <strong>End:</strong> The end of the javascript line of code.

 ### How to write your JavaScript: